gabriellmagal/COMPASS/README.md

 2.  **Indexing and In-depth Analysis:** The second script further analyzes the structure by classifying each phone (as Onset, Nucleus, or Coda) and consolidates all files into a single, query-optimized database (`.rds` file), enriching it with lemma and part-of-speech information.
 3.  **Interactive Search and Exploration:** The final component is the graphical user interface (a Shiny app), which allows the researcher to perform complex queries, visually explore the results through an interactive **Key Word in Context (KWIC)** display, and extract the corresponding audio segments and `.TextGrid` annotations.

+### Core Methodology: Syllabification

+The "Syllabic Structuring" script (Stage 1) is the phonetic core of COMPASS.
+It is built upon the universal phonetic principle known as the **Maximum Onset Principle (MOP)**.

+This principle dictates that when a consonant cluster appears between two vowels (V**C...C**V), the algorithm must assign the maximum possible number of consonants to the **onset** of the following syllable.
+This assignment must be consistent with the language's phonotactic constraints, which for Portuguese includes a specific set of valid "tautosyllabic consonantal clusters" **(Silva, 2003)**.

+---

 ### Online Demo

 A public version of the **COMPASS** interface is available for demonstration purposes.
 It runs on a sample `.TextGrid` file and allows for the exploration of all search functionalities.